Top five best smartwatches for fitness

 We know consistency is important too – if a smartwatch is accurate on some days but not on others it will be difficult to track improvements in your fitness levels.
 We repeat our walking test to see if the smartwatches consistently overstate, understate or hit the accuracy mark.
 Make sure you check out our reviews if you want a smartwatch that will accurately track your exercise and activity.

-There are a few smartwatches that let you listen to music while paired with wireless headphones, without the need for your smartphone – perfect for those that want to go for a run without taking multiple devices along for the ride.
+There are a few smartwatches that let you listen to music while paired with wireless headphones, without the need for your smartphone – perfect for those that want to go for a run without being weighed down by multiple devices.
 Look for smartwatches with plenty of storage, a good selection of apps on the device, and Bluetooth for pairing with your headphones.
-The latest device from Apple – the Apple Watch Series 3 – comes with Apple Music, meaning you can listen to music through your Apple Airpods without your iPhone nearby.